Home Buying Education

 • Government-backed

-• Flexible credit requirements
+• More flexible credit requirements

-• Mortgage insurance required
+• Mortgage insurance is required

 VA Loans

-• Often no down payment
+• Often require no down payment

-• No PMI
+• Do not require PMI

 USDA Loans

-• Low or no down payment
+• May offer low or no down payment options

 • Fixed vs Adjustable-Rate Mortgages